40818419/react-code-input/README.md

 ```
 ##### digits
 Amount of characters to enter.

 ##### value
-Setting the initial value of code input field
+Setting the initial value of code input field.

 ##### name
 Set the name of input field.

 ##### onChange
 Function, which is called whenever there is a change of value in the input box.

 ##### touch
 Marks the given fields as "touched" to show errors.

 ##### untouch
 Clears the "touched" flag for the given fields.